conbojs/conbo/README.md

 conbo.is(person, IPerson); // true
 ```

-Alternatively, to enable developers to add and test for functionality that is not included in the prototype chain, interfaces in ConboJS can contain default functionality, which will be used if the class has not implemented the interface in full, for example:
+Alternatively, to enable developers to add and test for functionality that is not included in the prototype chain, interfaces in ConboJS can contain default functionality, which will be used if the class has not implemented the interface in full, and then perform a shallow comparison (property names only), for example:

 ```javascript
 var ILogger = { logSomething: function() { conbo.log('Something!'); } };